 Carbon Monoxide Poisoning in Children

-Over 20,000 people are seen in the emergency room every year due to carbon monoxide exposure.
+Over 20,000 people are seen in the emergency room every year because of carbon monoxide exposure.
 Of those 20,000 people, children ages 4 and under are the most likely age group to be seen.
 Carbon monoxide poisoning is the most common cause of accidental poisoning-related deaths and is often called "the silent killer."

 What causes carbon monoxide poisoning?